 - 60% of companies are implementing continual AI learning initiatives to build an AI-ready workforce, while 56% focus on identifying new roles and skills needed to implement AI.
 (PwC, 2019)

 While the term “big data” was coined only in 2005, the practice has actually been around since the 1990s.
 There just wasn’t enough data to analyze at that time, and not everyone had the means to collect and organize what little data was available.

 Today, data has become the fuel of the future.
-With 2.5 quintillion bytes generated on a daily basis, companies will surely have all the resources they need in order to understand their industry, approach their target audience better, and make their processes more efficient.
+With 2.5 quintillion bytes generated daily, companies will surely have all the resources they need to understand their industry, approach their target audience better, and make their processes more efficient.

 - The big data market is projected to be worth $77 billion before the end of 2023.
 (Entrepreneur, 2019)

 - The revenue of big data and business analytics reached $189.1 billion this year.
 (Statista, 2019)

 - In 2018, global IP traffic from cloud data centers hit 10.6 zettabytes.
 (Statista, 2019)